 After 180 days of delay it is already considered that indicators for impairment may exist.
 In the assessment of the collectability of receivables, the management of the Group companies perform analysis of the total exposure of each counterpart in order to establish the actual possibility for their collection and not only at the level of past due individual receivables from the total amount due by the counterpart, including the potential for collecting interest for compensating delays.
 When the collectability of a receivable (a group of receivables) is highly uncertain, an assessment is made what part thereof is secured by collateral (pledge, mortgage, guarantees) and thus with ensured collection (through future realisation of the collateral or guarantee payment).
 Where the management has concluded that a very high uncertainty exists as to the collectability of certain receivables or part of them and they are not secured by collateral, the receivables are impaired to 100% (Notes 22, 23 and 24).

-The amount of the accrued impairment for the period January-September 2017 the net impairments amount to BGN 109 thousand (2016: BGN 181 thousand recovered impairment net from accrued) (Note 9).
+For 2017 the amount of reimbursed impairment (net of recognized) is BGN 213 thousand.
+(2016: BGN 843 thousand accrued impairment (net of reimbursed) ) (Note 9).

 2.31.4.
 Revaluation of property, plant and equipment